Steve Heitzeg

 Steve Heitzeg (born October 15, 1959) is an American composer whose works include compositions for orchestra, chorus, chamber ensemble, ballet, and film.

-He is well known for themes of environmentalism and social justice in his work, which often incorporates unusual instrumentation with ecological or thematic resonance to the work at hand, such as stones, driftwood, and whale bones.
-He has written more than 150 compositions since the late 1970s, including the award-winning On the Day You Were Born, his 2001 Nobel Symphony, and soundtracks including the PBS films Death of the Dream (which won an Upper Midwest Emmy Award) and A Marriage: Georgia O'Keeffe and Alfred Stieglitz.
+His work is well known for themes of environmentalism and social justice, and often incorporates unusual instrumentation with ecological or thematic resonance, such as stones, driftwood, and whale bones.
+He has written more than 150 compositions since the late 1970s, including the award-winning On the Day You Were Born, his 2001 Nobel Symphony, and soundtracks for films, including PBS's Death of the Dream (which won an Upper Midwest Emmy Award) and A Marriage: Georgia O'Keeffe and Alfred Stieglitz.

 Heitzeg's music has been performed by orchestras and ensembles across the US and Europe, including the Minnesota Orchestra, Atlanta Symphony, Houston Symphony, Des Moines Symphony, Philadelphia Orchestra, Detroit Symphony, Auckland Philharmonia, Florida Orchestra, Dale Warland Singers, VocalEssence and James Sewell Ballet.
-His works have been performed by conductors including Marin Alsop, Philip Brunelle, Michael Butterman, William Eddins, JoAnn Falletta, Joseph Giunta, Giancarlo Guerrero, Sarah Hicks, Jahja Ling, Lawrence Renes, Christopher Seaman, Mischa Santora, André Raphel Smith, Joseph Silverstein, Yan Pascal Tortelier, Osmo Vänskä and Dale Warland.
+His works have been performed by conductors including Marin Alsop, Philip Brunelle, Michael Butterman, William Eddins, JoAnn Falletta, Joseph Giunta, Giancarlo Guerrero, Sarah Hicks, Jahja Ling, Lawrence Renes, Christopher Seaman, Mischa Santora, André Raphel Smith, Joseph Silverstein, Yan Pascal Tortelier, Osmo Vänskä, and Dale Warland.

 Early life

-Heitzeg was born in Albert Lea, Minnesota, and grew up on a dairy farm near the small town of Kiester.
+Heitzeg was born in Albert Lea, Minnesota, and grew up on a dairy farm near the town of Kiester.
 In high school, he played trombone in marching band, guitar in jazz band, and sang in the choir.
-He also wrote a rock opera, P.S., based on the story of the prodigal son, during his senior year.
+He also wrote a rock opera, P.S., based on the story of the prodigal son.

 After graduating from Gustavus Adolphus College in St. Peter, Minnesota, in 1982, he earned his PhD in musical composition at the University of Minnesota in 1986, studying under Dominick Argento and Eric Stokes.
-His doctoral work was the 1985 composition Nine Surrealist Studies (After Salvador Dali), inspired by the Spanish surrealist painter, which was premiered in 1987 by the Florida Orchestra.
+His dissertation was the 1985 composition Nine Surrealist Studies (After Salvador Dali), inspired by the Spanish surrealist painter, which was premiered in 1987 by the Florida Orchestra.
 Kurt Loft of the Tampa Tribune praised the work, calling Heitzeg "a serious composer with much to say" and adding that Nine Surrealist Studies "suggests the enigma of time and the irrational dream world that so fascinated the famed Spanish painter."